 One Cricut transfer tape alternative that you may have on hand is Glad Press’n Seal.
 But I prefer to use clear shelf liner that you can find at places like Walmart.
 (Check the Amazon price here) That is the best transfer tape for vinyl that I’ve found.

-The short answer is no. If you try to use sticky transfer tape on paper, it will tear.
+The short answer is no. In most cases if you try to use sticky transfer tape on paper, your paper will tear.

 There are few things worse than a transfer tape that is too sticky.
 First, make sure you’re transferring your vinyl to a clean surface so it will stick.